grnet/djnro/docs/installation/install.md

 	}

-## Pebble Watch Application - pebduroam
+## Pebble Watch Application (pebduroam)

 The closest point API allows for development of location aware-applications.
-Pebduroam is a Pebble watch application that fetches the closest eduroam access point plus walking instructions on how to reach it.
+Pebduroam is a proof-of-concept Pebble watch application that fetches the closest eduroam service location and provides walking instructions on how to reach it.
 Installing the application on your Pebble watch can be done in 2 ways:

-* You can install the application via the Pebble App Store: [pebduroam](https://apps.getpebble.com/applications/5384b2119c84af48350000c7>)
+* You can install the application via the Pebble App Store: [pebduroam](https://apps.getpebble.com/applications/5384b2119c84af48350000c7)

-* You can install the application and contribute to its development via github: [pebduroam github repo](https://github.com/leopoul/pebduroam>).
+* You can get the application and contribute to its' development on [GitHub](https://github.com/leopoul/pebduroam).

   * You need to have a Cloudpebble account to accomplish this.

-  * Once logged-in you need to select Import - Import from github and paste the pebduroam github repo url in the corresponding text box.
+  * Once logged-in you need to select *Import - Import from github* and paste the pebduroam github repo url in the corresponding text box.

   * Having configured your Pebble watch in developer mode will allow you to build and install your cloned project source directly on your watch.

-**attention**
-   Currently pebduroam uses GRNET's djnro closest point API.
-To switch the Pebble app to your djnro installation you need to follow the second method of installation
+   **Attention: By default pebduroam uses GRNET servers for the closest point API.
+To switch the Pebble app to your djnro installation you need to follow the second method of installation.**